 The best part about this neighborhood is that it is truly student-friendly and is the closest to Northeastern University.
 This is a great advantage for all those students who do end up studying at NU.

 This is a great neighborhood for young people, especially students going to colleges and universities as well as professionals.
 It’s a buzzing neighborhood with a variety of restaurants, shopping malls, cafes, and coffee shops, to name a few.

 The famous Boston University is located in this area with excellent on-campus housing opportunities for all undergraduate students.
 This makes living very easy without having to go through the hassle of off-campus apartments and rentals.

 But if you’d rather live outside the university residence, there are plenty of living options in the Fenway-Kenmore neighborhood.

 If you wish to explore further, you can consider the following options too:

 5. Allston/ Brighton

-This is a popular choice of off-campus living among students of Boston University and other colleges and universities located in the vicinity.
+This is a popular choice for off-campus living among students at Boston University and other surrounding colleges.

 Allston and Brighton are two separate communities, but the area collectively is referred to as Allston/Brighton.
 It is known for inexpensive housing and a thrilling nightlife.